 Carrots are loaded with antioxidants, alpha and beta carotene, and vitamins A and C. Whether you dip them in homemade hummus or roast them for a dinner side dish, find a way to enjoy this fall food.

 Garlic is naturally sodium free, so ditch the table salt and add some fresh chopped garlic to your dinner dish to give it an added touch of flavor.

 Ginger can be enjoyed as a refreshing side, but if you aren’t a fan of fresh ginger, try enjoying it in another form like ginger tea.

 Radishes have a mild to hot peppery flavor with a great crunchy texture.
 Try adding them to your favorite fall salad with some sweet apple slices from the local farmers market.

 Instead of traditional potato fries, why not try parsnip fries?
-Wash and slice parsnips into long strips then toss them in avocado oil with a sprinkle of Pink Himalayan Salt.
+Wash and slice parsnips into long strips then toss them in avocado oil with a sprinkle of salt.
 Roast at 350 F for 40-50 minutes or until parsnips are soft and tender to the touch.
 Be careful not to cook them too long as the natural sugars in the parsnips will cause them to burn quickly if cooked at too high of a temperature.